 I also noticed another monument located in the main square inside the enclosure (the ring-fenced church area) between the entrance to the church and the ossuary.
 There were many figures all around the Holy Week at its top and at its base.
-These were scenes of judgment, passion, crucifixion and death of Christ.
+These were scenes of judgment, passion, crucifixion, and death of Christ.
 I photographed it only from one side.
 But in fact, the figures and single scenes were at each side.

 The base of the Saint-Thégonnec Calvary.

 The Saint-Thégonnec enclosure is probably not a mass tourist attraction.
-But it is a very specific and symbolic place, worth to stop for a while.
+But it is a particular and symbolic place, worth to stop for a while.
 The church (with the name Notre Dame) interior is totally different from the Gothic-style cathedrals and churches that one usually visits in Northern France.
 It is full of smaller and bigger figures.
 Of things I found interesting was the wooden ceiling.
 It was already the second time during our trip that we saw a ceiling like that.
 (The first time it was the day before in the Mount St. Michel main church and chapels).
-Below some other of the few photos I made that day in the Saint-Thégonnec enclosure.
+Below some other of the few photos, I made that day in the Saint-Thégonnec enclosure.